Getting started for system administrators

 - Configuring your extensions to monitor objects.
 For more information, see Running performance and availability monitoring extensions.

 - The Agent maintains a set of configuration preferences for itself and extensions running on the agent server.
-The agentpref command line tool is included in the agent distribution for each platform and provides a means for displaying and changing these preferences.
+The agentpref command-line tool is included in the agent distribution for each platform and provides a means to display and modify these preferences.
 Common uses include viewing current preferences and setting the deployment interval for the MVMM Configuration Agent.
-For nore information, see Managing-the-Agent-and-Extension-preferences-using-agentpref.
+For more information, see Managing the Agent and Extension preferences using agentpref.

 User and security settings are configured via the options on the Security tab in the Monitor Console.

-MVMM provides a set of out-of-the-box policies that contain general monitoring recommendations and which can be easily applied by users (as long as they are assigned the Access Policies Tab and Edit Policies permissions).
-For more information, see Policies-supplied-with-MainView-Middleware-Monitor.
+MVMM provides a set of out-of-the-box policies that contain general monitoring recommendations and can be easily applied by users (as long as they are assigned the Access Policies Tab and Edit Policies permissions).
+For more information, see Policies supplied with MainView Middleware Monitor.

 As each environment is unique, you might want to copy and tweak the supplied policies.
 In that case, see Policy architecture, which describes how policies are designed.